 If your employee quit, some employers will need to submit a request for relief of charging if the initial claim relates to the public health emergency declared by Executive Order 72.

-Employers should submit forms by the latter of February 19, 2021 or 30 days after receiving notification of the claim.
+Employers should submit forms by the latter of May 14, 2021 or 30 days after receiving notification of the claim.